M Ilias Ali: Personal life

 Ali is married to Tahsina Rushdir, a deputy registrar at the University of Dhaka.
 They have two sons and a daughter.
-Abrar Ilias is a Barrister, who graduated from the City, University of London, and M Labib Sharar is currently studying at The London School of Economics and Political Science.
-Rushdir sought BNP nomination to compete in the 2018 Bangladeshi general election representing the Sylhet-2 constituency.
+M Abrar Ilias is a Barrister, who graduated from the City, University of London, and M Labib Sharar graduated from The London School of Economics and Political Science and is a qualified ICAEW Chartered Accountant.
+Rushdir sought nomination from BNP to compete in the 2018 Bangladeshi general election representing the Sylhet-2 constituency.
+However, she was controversially barred from competing in the 2018 General Elections by the Awami League government.